Contents

 • SLA timers and compliance tracking for marketplace-specific response requirements

-• Sentiment analysis to prioritize urgent or escalating complaints
+• Sentiment analysis to prioritise urgent or escalating complaints

-• Customizable templates and snippets for common complaint types (returns, shipping delays, wrong items)
+• Customisable templates and snippets for common complaint types (returns, shipping delays, wrong items)

 • Customer-facing live chat widget and self-service knowledge base